primo-ppcg/BF-Crunch/README.md

 ```
 Usage: bfcrunch [--options] text [limit]

+Crunches BF programs to produce a given text.

 Arguments
 ------------------------------------------------------------
   text              The text to produce.
   limit             The maximum BF program length to search for.
-If zero, the length of the
+If empty, the length of the
                     shortest program found so far will be used (-r).
-Default = 0
+Default = (empty)

 Options
 ------------------------------------------------------------
   -i, --max-init=#  The maximum length of the initialization segment.
-If excluded, the program
+If empty, the program
                     will run indefinitely.
+Default = (empty)
   -I, --min-init=#  The minimum length of the initialization segment.
 Default = 14
   -t, --max-tape=#  The maximum tape size to consider.
 Programs that utilize more tape than
                     this will be ignored.
 Default = 1250
   -T, --min-tape=#  The minimum tape size to consider.
 Programs that utilize less tape than
                     this will be ignored.
 Default = 1
+  -n, --max-node-cost=#
+                    The maximum cost for any node.
+Default = 20
+  -l, --max-loops=#
+                    The maximum number of iterations of the main loop.
+Default = 30000
+  -s, --max-slen=#  The maximum length of the s-segment.
+Default = (empty)
+  -S, --min-slen=#  The minimum length of the s-segment.
+Default = 1
+  -c, --max-clen=#  The maximum length of the c-segment.
+Default = (empty)
+  -C, --min-clen=#  The minimum length of the c-segment.
+Default = 1
   -r, --rolling-limit
                     If set, the limit will be adjusted whenever a shorter program is found.
+  -u, --unique-cells
+                    If set, each used cell used for output will be unique.
   -?, --help        Display this help text.
 ```